Stochastic melonic kinetics with random initial conditions

-In this paper, we address the low-temperature behavior of the phase ordering kinetics of a stochastic complex tensor field $T_{i_1\cdots i_d}(x,t)$ of size $N$ and rank $d$ in dimension $D$, whose dynamics follows a Langevin like equation.
-The method we propose here, use the self average property of the tensorial invariants in the large $N$ limit, and in particular we investigate the behavior of the norm $r(x,t)\equiv \sum_{i_1\cdots i_d} \bar{T}_{i_1\cdots i_d}(x,t){T}_{i_1\cdots i_d}(x,t)/N^d$.
-We especially focus on the cyclic (i.e. non-branching) melonic sector and study the way that the system returns to the equilibrium regime regarding the temperature and the shape of the potential.
+The probability laws associated with random tensors or tensor field theories are traditionally equilibrium distributions.
+In this paper, we consider a stochastic point of view, and approach the quantization by a Langevin type equation.
+We especially address the low-temperature behavior of the phase ordering kinetics of a stochastic complex tensor field $T_{i_1\cdots i_d}(x,t)$ of size $N$ and rank $d$ in dimension $D$.
+The method we propose use the self averaging property of the tensorial invariants in the large $N$ limit.
+In this regime, the dynamics is governed by the melonic sector, whose behavior is studied in the quenched limit, where the contractions involving $d-1$ indices self-average around a diagonal matrix proportional to the identity.
+The following work especially focuses on the cyclic (i.e. non-branching) melonic sector, and we study the way that the system returns to the equilibrium regime regarding the temperature and the shape of the potential.
+In particular, we provide a general formula for the transition temperature between these regimes.
+The manuscript is accompanied by numerical simulations to support the theoretical analysis, and essentially aims to open towards this new field of investigation.